Patrice Wymore: Later career and personal life

 Following Flynn's death, Wymore returned to acting, mostly in summer stock musicals such as Carnival!, Guys and Dolls, Irma La Douce, and Gentlemen Prefer Blondes.
 She made a memorable appearance as Adele Elkstrom, Frank Sinatra's character's girlfriend, in the hit film Ocean's 11 in 1960.
+In 1960 she told syndicated newspaper columnist Sheilah Graham, "I need to work, emotionally and financially.
+When I went off to be a housewife, I was doing well in my profession.
+I came back thinking the same doors would be open.
+Not at all.
+I had to start from the bottom again."

 She made three guest appearances on Perry Mason.
 In 1963 she appeared twice: as Maureen Norland in "The Case of the Libelous Locket," and as Jane Alder in "The Case of the Badgered Brother."
 In 1965 she played murder victim and title character Victoria Dawn in "The Case of the Murderous Mermaid."
 That year she was also cast in the short-lived soap opera Never Too Young, and in 1966 she appeared in the film Chamber of Horrors.
 Her last appearance was on the television series F Troop in 1967, after which she retired.

 Flynn had left her a 2000 acre coconut plantation near Castle, in the parish of Portland, Jamaica, as well as a mansion and a cattle ranch.
 After her retirement she returned to Jamaica, where she opened a boutique and wicker furniture manufacturing business.
 She continued to be active in Flynn's estate, and often appeared at dedications in his honor up to the time of her death.
 Her grandson Luke noted 'she was as passionate about her farm as much as the movies'.

 Wymore's daughter Arnella was found dead of an apparent drug overdose on September 21, 1998.
 After suffering with a pulmonary disease for a year, Wymore, aged 87, died of natural causes in Portland, Jamaica, on March 22, 2014.
 She is survived by her grandson Luke Flynn who remembered her as 'a tough, resilient and elegant woman'.